Higher education in Prince Edward Island

 Higher education in Prince Edward Island (also referred to as post-secondary education) refers to education provided by higher education institutions in the Canadian province of Prince Edward Island.
 In Canada, education is the responsibility of the provinces and there is no Canadian federal ministry governing education.
-Prince Edward Island has one university, the University of Prince Edward Island authorized to grant degrees, and two community colleges, Holland College, which operates centres across the province, and Collège de l'Île, which offers post secondary education in French.
+Prince Edward Island has two post-secondary institutions authorized to grant degrees: one university, the University of Prince Edward Island, and one college, Maritime Christian College.
+There are also two community colleges: Holland College, which operates centres across the province, and Collège de l'Île, which offers post secondary education in French.
 The governing body for higher education in Prince Edward Island is the Department of Innovation and Advanced Learning, headed by the Minister of Innovation and Advanced Learning, the Honourable Allen Roach.

 History

 Pre-1900

 The government of the Crown Colony of Prince Edward Island identified post-secondary (or higher) education as being necessary to ensure the success of regional industry, specifically fishing, agriculture and commerce as early as 1790.
 The concept of public education was a new one to Charlottetown, the colony's main settlement with a population of approximately 400 people.
 Until this time, those who were sufficiently affluent sent their children abroad to study; those parents who could not afford a private education schooled their children themselves in the fundamentals of reading, writing and arithmetic.

 In 1804 then Lieutenant-Governor, Edmund Fanning, donated two blocks of his personal property to the Crown to establish an educational institution.
 It was nearly two decades later that construction of Kent College School began, and the National School, as it was more commonly known, began operation as the first public school in the Colony in Charlottetown in 1821.

 It was not until 1825 that the first official legislation was passed by the local assembly to foster higher education.
 The Act for the Encouragement of Education in the Different Counties and Districts of the Island was the first of a series of education acts developed to establish a Government-supported public university.
 In 1834, the Central Academy was founded by Royal Charter of King William IV as a training institution to keep up with the demand for teachers as a result of the expansion in population.
 Reverend Charles Lloyd, an Anglican minister, was appointed Principal when the first class commenced in 1836.
 In 1860, the Academy was renamed Prince of Wales College in honour of a visit of the future King Edward VII.
 With the opening of the Central Academy and St. Andrew's College, the island had two government-supported institutions of higher education firmly established in the region.